channeng/Gmailer/README.md

 - Note that some email clients do not load CSS table styling within the template headers.
     - As of last test, Gmail browser client does not load the CSS styling, but it works perfect on Apple iphone mail
     - TO_DO : apply css styling inline

+threaded_bq_dump_data - For running postgres to BQ imports in threads.